All posts

 Say you're deciding whether to push more sales through Gumroad or your own Lemon Squeezy link.
 The gross looks identical, but Gumroad's direct rate (~12.9% + $0.80) keeps far less than Lemon Squeezy's flat 5% + $0.50.
 For a full head-to-head, see Gumroad vs Lemon Squeezy.
 You can only see that decision clearly if you're tracking net, not gross — which is the whole point of the system above.

 That's what Owelet does automatically.
 Connect Gumroad, Patreon, Ko-fi, Stripe, and the rest, and see your true take-home, fee drain per platform, and tax set-aside in one dashboard — no CSVs, no reconciling.
-Free to start at owelet.app.
+Free to start at owelet.app — the dashboard that tracks your real net across every platform.

 M